An art curator is in charge of managing collections of works of art for a museum, foundation or an art gallery.

 Event management is a core skill required for organizing exhibitions and working with all the actors involved in the project: the artists, exhibition designer, conservator, registrar, partner institutions, etc.

 While not being their main activity, art curators can also work on marketing projects to promote their institution’s events: selecting pictures for both online and offline displays for instance.

-If you are passionate about art and you wish to start a career in arts management, do investigate IESA’s graduate programs.
+If you are passionate about art and you wish to start a career in arts management, do investigate IESA's art business programs.
 IESA is dedicated to equipping its students with the professional skill set and knowledge to become art curators.